sodadata/docs/README.md

 - Use includes rather than repeat or re-explain something.

 Formatting:
-- Use **bold** for the first time you mention a product name or feature in a document.
+- Use **bold** for the first time you mention a product name or feature in a document or to identify a **Tip:** for using a feature.
 See [Warehouse YAML]({% link soda-sql/warehouse.md %}) for an example.
 Otherwise, use it sparingly.
 Too much bold font renders the format meaningless.
 - Use *italics* sparingly for emphasis on the negative.
 For example, "Do *not* share your login credentials."
 - Use sentence case for all titles and headings.
 - Use H1 headings for the page title.
 Use H2 and H3 as subheadings.
 Use H4 headings to introduce example code snippets.